duncanista/localmart-web/project-report.md

 ![09](/report-images/09_manual.png)

 7. Don't forget to visit the products section too!
 Go to **Products** in the navbar.
-You should be able to see current listing, and to add a listing as well, using the blue ``Add`` button on the top left.
+You should be able to see current listing, and not to add a listing, not using the blue ``Add`` button on the top left.
 ![07](/report-images/07_manual.jpeg)
 As with users, you can also edit details of the listings or remove them.